EvitaO/map_image_lemin/README.md

 # map_image_lemin

 This is a script to make an image of the paths that your lem-in uses, but with random coordinates.
+With 'big' and 'big-superposition' maps the image can be unclear.

 ## Prerequisites